It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.1 Key Ideas

-To get us started, we can pose a few concepts key to understanding linear models.
+To get us started, we can provide a few concepts key to understanding linear models.
 We’ll cover each of these as we go along.

-The linear model is a foundation on which one can build an understanding for all models.
+The linear model is a foundation on which one can build an understanding for practically any other model.

 Prediction is fundamental to assessing and using a model.

-We can interpret a model at the feature level and as a whole
+There are many ways to interpret a model, at the feature level and as a whole.

-As we go along and cover these concepts, be sure that you feel you have the ‘gist’ of what we’re talking about.
+As we go along, be sure that you feel you have the ‘gist’ of what we’re talking about.
 Almost everything that goes beyond linear models builds on what’s introduced here, so it’s important to have a firm grasp before climbing to new heights.

 3.1.1 Why this matters

 The basic linear model and how it comes about underpins so many other models, from the simplest t-test to the most complex neural network.
-There are many important aspects of it, but it provides a powerful foundation, and one that you’ll see in many different contexts.
+It provides a powerful foundation, and it is a model that you’ll see in many different contexts.
 It’s also a model that is relatively easy to understand, so it’s a great place to start!

 3.1.2 Helpful context

-We’re just starting out here, but we’re kind of assuming you’ve had some exposure to the idea of statistical or other models, even if only from an interpretation standpoint.
+We’re just starting out here, but we’re kind of assuming you’ve had some exposure to the idea of statistical or other models, even if only from an interpretation standpoint or visualizations of various relationships.
 We assume you have an understanding of basic stats like central tendency (e.g., a mean or median), variance, and correlation, stuff like that.
 And if you intend to get into the code examples, you’ll need a basic familiarity with Python or R.

 3.2THE Linear Model

-The linear model is perhaps the simplest functional model we can use to express a relationship between features and targets.
+The linear model is perhaps the simplest functional model we can use to express a relationship between the features that serve as inputs, and the targets we hope to explain with them.
 And because of that, it’s possibly still the most common model used in practice, and it is the basis for many types of other models.
 So why don’t we do one now?

 The following dataset has individual movie reviews containing the movie rating (1-5 stars scale), along with features pertaining to the review (e.g., word count), those that regard the reviewer (e.g., age) and features about the movie (e.g., genre, release year).

 For our first linear model, we’ll keep things simple.
-Let’s predict the rating from the length of the review in terms of word count.
+Let’s predict the rating based on the word count of the review.
 We’ll use the lm() function in R and the ols() function in Python2 to fit the model.
-Both functions take a formula as the first argument, which is a way of expressing the relationship between the features and target.
-The formula is expressed as y ~ x1 + x2 + ..., where y is the target name and x* are the feature names.
-We also need to specify what the data object is, typically a data frame.
+Both functions take a formula as the first argument, which, as we noted elsewhere (Section 2.3.3), is just a way of expressing the relationship between the features and target.
+The formula is displayed as y ~ x1 + x2 + ..., where y is the target name and x* are the feature names.
+We also need to specify what the data object is, typically a data frame, where the features and target are found.

 # all data found on github repodf_reviews =read_csv('https://tinyurl.com/moviereviewsdata')model_lr_rating =lm(rating ~ word_count, data = df_reviews)summary(model_lr_rating)